DreamWeave-MP/S3ctors-S3cret-St4sh/s3maphore/README.md

 ---@field isInCombat boolean whether the player is in combat or not
 ---@field cellIsExterior boolean whether the player is in an exterior cell or not (includes fake exteriors such as starwind)
 ---@field cellName string lowercased name of the cell the player is in
+---@field cellId string engine-level identifier for cells.
+Should generally not be used in favor of cellNames as the only way to determine cell ids is to check in-engine using `cell.id`.
+It is made available in PlaylistState mostly for caching purposes, but may be used regardless.
 ---@field combatTargets FightingActors a read-only table of combat targets, where keys are actor IDs and values are booleans indicating if the actor is currently fighting
 ---@field staticList StaticList a list of all recordIds and content files placing objects in this cell.
 This is used in staticContentFile, staticMatch, and staticExact rules for playlists.
 ---@field weather WeatherType a string indicating the current weather name.
 Updated by an internal mwscript in 0.49-compatible versions.